Banukagit/networking-labs/Port-security/Readme.md

 ## Objective
--The objective of this lab was to configure Port Security on switch interfaces to prevent unauthorized devices from accessing the network
+The objective of this lab was to configure Port Security on switch interfaces to prevent unauthorized devices from accessing the network
 ---

 # Topology